tyt2y3/tyt2y3/README.md

 Programming is hard.
 It is absolutely mind-boggling when something goes wrong in production.
 While 'observability' is now in nomenclature, how about 'debuggability'?
 What can we do to make debugging programs easier?

-If you are curious and feeling the same, let's get in touch and embark on a journey to transform software engineering.
+If you are curious and feeling the same, let's team up and embark on a journey to transform software engineering.
 We will build a product that serves every programmer in the world.

 ### Reality / Faith